Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Community detection in Stochastic Block Models

 where, for some $\alpha>0$

 The set $\mathcal F(n,\alpha)$ contains all community assignments such that the smallest community has a size at least $\alpha n$.
-This allows us to consider the community detection problem in the case of unbalanced networks.
-For balanced symmetric networks we have $\alpha=1/k$, but in this work we assume $\alpha$ positive with the only restriction that $\alpha < \min_a \pi_a$.
-This also allows us to consider a diverging number of communities.
-It is worth noting that requesting linear size communities does not seem to be too restrictive, as sublinear communities would eventually ``disappear'' and could not provide a fixed $k$-communities model.
+This allows us to consider the community detection problem in the case of \textit{unbalanced} communities, that is, communities with different sizes.
+For networks with balanced communities, we have $\alpha = 1/k$.
+In this work, we assume $\alpha$ positive with the only restriction that $\alpha < \min_a \pi_a$.
+It is worth noting that requiring communities to have linear size does not seem too restrictive, since sublinear-sized communities would eventually ``disappear'' and thus would not fit within a fixed $k$-community model.
 On the other hand, this restriction appears as a necessary condition when considering the logarithm degree regime, even for weak consistency, see Theorem~\ref{teo_basico1}.